QualiSystems/devguide_source/_orchestration/9.1.0/the-oob-orchestration.md

 {% endhighlight %}

-Each of the extension methods can get a custom function and list of components to use in the function.
+Each of the following methods gets a custom function and list of components to use in the function.
 For example, executing some custom logic to validate resource configuration:

 {% highlight python %}
 from cloudshell.workflow.orchestration.sandbox import Sandbox